 While most Americans are enrolled automatically in Medicare Part A, it alone may not cover all of your health care costs.
 Parts B, C and D are voluntary programs that provide additional coverage.

-Part C and Part D are offered through Medicare-approved private insurance carriers.
+Part C and Part D are offered through Medicare-approved private insurance carriers, like Blue Cross and Blue Shield of Kansas.

 Part C (Medicare Advantage)